-He is the author of The Remains of Being (2009), The Hermeneutic Nature of Analytic Philosophy (2008), and co-author with G. Vattimo of Hermeneutic Communism (2011).
-He edited G. Vattimo’s Art’s Claim to Truth (2008) and Nihilism and Emancipation (2004), Richard Rorty and G. Vattimo's The Future of Religion (2005), and Weakening Philosophy (2007) with contributions from Umberto Eco, Jean-Luc Nancy, and many other others renown thinkers.
-With Jeff Malpas he has co-edited Consequences of Hermeneutics: Fifty Years after Truth and Method (2010) and with M. Marder Being Shaken: Ontology and the Event (Palgrave, 2014).
-His forthcoming authored books are Why Only Art Can Save Us.
-Aesthetics and the Absence of Emergency (2017) and Being at Large: The Philosophical Foundations of Freedom (2018).
+He is the author of Why Only Art Can Save Us.
+Aesthetics and the Absence of Emergency (2017), The Remains of Being (2009), The Hermeneutic Nature of Analytic Philosophy (2008), and co-author with G. Vattimo of Hermeneutic Communism (2011).
+He edited G. Vattimo’s Art’s Claim to Truth (2008) and Nihilism and Emancipation (2004), Richard Rorty and G. Vattimo's The Future of Religion (2005), and Weakening Philosophy (2007) with contributions from Umberto Eco, Jean-Luc Nancy, and many other other renown thinkers.
+With Jeff Malpas he has co-edited Consequences of Hermeneutics: Fifty Years after Truth and Method (2010) and with M. Marder Being Shaken: Ontology and the Event (2014).
+His forthcoming book is Being at Large: The Philosophical Foundations of Freedom (2018).
 All the available translations of these books are listed in the “Publications” page.